 Non-current assets for sale - Council is in the process of selling non-core assets especially commercial assets.
 The increase reflects this.
-These assets were previously held as commercial properties.

 Plant, property and equipment assets - Less than budgeted due to \$12m of capital expenditure that did not occur.
 Reference is made in the individual activity statements on capital expenditure.